 During a confirmed influenza outbreak, antiviral chemoprophylaxis should be given to residents and offered to health care personnel in accordance with current CDC recommendations.
 When influenza is identified as a cause of a respiratory disease outbreak among nursing home residents, use of antiviral medications for chemoprophylaxis within 48 hours of exposure, is recommended for all non-ill residents (regardless of whether they have received influenza vaccination) living on the same unit as the resident with the laboratory-confirmed influenza (outbreak affected units).
-Consideration may be given for extending antiviral chemoprophylaxis to residents on other unaffected units or warns in the long-term care facility based upon other factors (e.g. unavoidable mixing of residents or healthcare personnel from affected units and unaffected units).
-Antiviral chemoprophylaxis is meant to prevent transmission for residents who are not exhibiting influenza-like illness but who may be exposed or who may have been exposed to an ill person with influenza.
+Consideration may be given for extending antiviral chemoprophylaxis to residents on other unaffected units or wards in the long-term care facility based upon other factors (e.g., unavoidable mixing of residents or healthcare personnel from affected units and unaffected units).
+Antiviral chemoprophylaxis is meant to prevent transmission for residents who are not exhibiting influenza-like illness but who may have been exposed to an individual with influenza.

 Antiviral chemoprophylaxis can be considered or offered to unvaccinated personnel who provide care to persons at high risk of influenza complications.
 For newly vaccinated staff, antiviral chemoprophylaxis can be offered for up to two weeks (the time needed for antibody development) following influenza vaccination.
 Prophylaxis should be considered for all employees, regardless of their vaccination status, if the outbreak is caused by a variant strain of influenza that is not well-matched by the vaccine.
 For institutional outbreak management, antiviral chemoprophylaxis should be administered for a minimum of two weeks and continue for at least seven days after the last known case was identified.
 Oseltamivir is the recommended antiviral drug for chemoprophylaxis of influenza in long-term care settings.
-Baloxavir is not approved for chemoprophylaxis of influenza and is not recommended for chemoprophylaxis of influenza in long term care facility residents.
+There are no data on use of baloxavir to control influenza outbreaks in LTC.